Self-bound droplets in quasi-two-dimensional dipolar condensates: Formulation

 where $\hat{\psi}^{\dag}({\mathbf r})$ is the field operator, $M$ is the mass of the atom, $V(\mathbf{r})=M\omega_z^2z^2/2$ is the 1D harmonic trap with $\omega_z$ being the trap frequency, and $\mu$ is the chemical potential.
 The two-body interaction potential consists of the contact and the dipole-dipole interaction (DDI), i.e.,

 where $a_s$ is the $s$-wave scattering length, $\mu_0$ is the vacuum permeability, $d=9.93\,\mu_B$ is the magnetic dipole moment of Dy atom with $\mu_B$ the Bohr magneton, and $\theta_{\mathbf{r}}$ is the polar angle of $\mathbf{r}$.
 It should be noted that, without loss of generality, we have assumed that the dipole moment is polarized along the $z$ axis in Eq.~\eqref{twoint}.
 The last term of Eq.~\eqref{hami0} represents the three-body (3B) interaction with $g_3$ being the 3B coupling strength.
 To stabilize the condensate, we always assume that $g_3>0$.
+It should be noted that the 3B interaction is not included in the Hamiltonian phenomenologically.
+From a more fundamental level, it originates from a low-energy effective theory after integrating out the high energy excitations.
+When we study a high-density gas, like quantum droplets, it is natural to include the 3B interaction.

 In this work, we focus on the quasi-2D geometry which can be realized when $\omega_z$ is sufficiently large such that the motion of atoms along the $z$ axis is frozen to the ground state of the harmonic oscillator.
 As a result, the field operator can be factorized into